4forces/project1/README.md

 montserrat

 To ask Malcolm:
-1. Navbar overlaps, altho body margin= 65px
+1. Navbar overlaps sections when sections wrapped in '.container', altho body margin= 65px
-2. SD photo does not center, stays on left when mobile size.
-This is after adding .container
+2. Photos and images positions messes up, and does not center, stays on left/right when mobile size.
+This is after adding '.container' to sections containing images
-3. CMC logo does not center, stays on right when mobile size.
-    - @ large screen size, logo shifts to left
-    -  This are after adding .container
-4. footer bar is in the middle of the screen
+4. footer bar is in the middle of the screen although set 'bottom: 0;'
+5. index.html
+   --> Carousel not centered
-5. Carousel disappears
+   --> Carousel - Captions not centered disappears
-6. Border does not appear grey although indicated
+7. Border does not color grey although indicated in elements
+8. Page background images do not display when viewed from online (github.io) when set to both "images/pic.jpg" and "/images/pic.jpg"
+   - Conversely, adding "/" on Local machine (/mages/pic.jpg) will show page backgrounds [using LiveServer]...Leaving "/" out does not display the page background for this case. interestingly.